 Always have a water bottle and hydrate!
 This is the only way to survive airplane cabin air and long car rides with the air vent pointed at your face.
 I fill up a S’well bottle before I leave and drink it in the car on the way to the airport for every flight.
 It’s easy to refill after you’ve gone through security, is super durable no matter what else you stuff in your bag, and fun colors can match everything else you have going on.
+If you’re planning to travel to Egypt, staying hydrated is especially important due to the hot and dry climate.
+Don’t forget to get your Egypt visa in advance to avoid any last-minute struggle.
 Unpopular opinion – I recommend skipping the wine the night before you travel as well as the night of your arrival for optimum energy and efficiency. ($45, swellbottle.com)

 9. Charge, charge, charge.